CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 Now lets go ahead and do the transcript quantification using stringtie.

-<h2 id="Fifth_Point_Header">Transcript quantification with StringTie</h2>
+<h2 id="Sixth_Point_Header">Transcript quantification with StringTie</h2>

 In this step we will use the `stringtie_merged.gtf` file as reference and measure the expression of exons, transcripts and other features present in the gtf file.
-The command we will be executing will be, `stringtie -e -B -p 4 sample.bam -G stringtie_merged.gtf -o output.count -A gene_abundance.out`
+The syntax of command we will be executing is, `stringtie -e -B -p 4 sample.bam -G stringtie_merged.gtf -o output.count -A gene_abundance.out`

 -B returns a Ballgown input table file